mikemorcerf/job-post-maker-using-serpapi/README.md

 ## Requirement

 In order to use this script, you must [create a SerpApi account](https://serpapi.com/users/sign_up?plan=free) in order to get your [SerpApi Private API Key](https://serpapi.com/dashboard).
 The free tier grants you 100 free searches per month.
-After you created your account, you must create a file named `.env` in the main directory (same directory where `job_post_maker.rb` file is).
+\nAfter you created your account, you must create a file named `.env` in the main directory (same directory where `job_post_maker.rb` file is).
-Then you must paste your [SerpApi Private API Key](https://serpapi.com/dashboard) in that file, using the content of the file `.env_sample` as reference.
+\nThen you must paste your [SerpApi Private API Key](https://serpapi.com/dashboard) in that file, using the content of the file `.env_sample` as reference.
-Content Example:
+\nContent Example:
 ```
 SERPAPI_API_KEY=your_SerpApi_private_API_key
 ```